alejandroariaszuluaga/devops-pizza-app/README.md

 Now there are two options to run this test, if any local testing is needed, the Minikube registry can be used

+3. Deploy Docker image

-3. A Deploy image locally to Minikube registry
+    1. Deploy image locally to Minikube registry

         1. Enable Minikube Registry add-on:
         ```shell
         minikube addons enable registry
         ```

         2. Build Docker image:
         ```shell
         docker build -t django-pizza-app .
         ```

         3. Tag and push the image to Minikube:
         ```shell
         docker tag django-pizza-app:latest localhost:5000/django-pizza-app:latest
         docker push localhost:5000/django-pizza-app:latest
         ```

         4. Set `k8s/deployment.yaml` `image` value to: `localhost:5000/django-pizza-app:latest`

-3. B Use DockerHub image
+    1. B Use DockerHub image

         1. Make an update on one of the following directories: `pizza_app` or `orders`, or on the `Dockefile`, make a PR and once merged it will trigger a CI pipeline that will build and push the image to `alejandroariaszuluaga/django-pizza-app` DockerHub.

         2. Set `k8s/deployment.yaml` `image` value to: `alejandroariaszuluaga/django-pizza-app:latest`